Ferreter/House-Price-Prediction-Model/README.md

 Including the date in the analysis ensures that our model can adjust to these factors, providing more accurate and realistic price predictions.

+#### Location-Based Variables

+In addition to the structural and functional variables mentioned earlier, location-based variables are crucial for providing context and nuance to our property price predictions:

+- **Street**: The street address of a property can influence its price due to specific characteristics of the neighborhood, proximity to desirable amenities, and the overall prestige of the area.
+Street-level data might also help capture micro-market trends that broader regional variables cannot.

+- **City**: The city in which a property is located is a major determinant of its price.
+Different cities have varying market dynamics, economic conditions, and living standards which significantly affect real estate prices.

+- **Zip Code**: Often, zip codes are proxies for socio-economic status, school districts, and local amenities, all of which are important factors in real estate valuation.
+They can also help in segmenting the market for more localized analysis.

+#### Importance of Location Variables

+**City**, **Street**, and **Zip Code** are included because they encapsulate several indirect factors influencing property values, such as:

+- **Economic Activity**: Areas with higher economic activity or better job markets tend to have higher property prices.
+- **School Districts**: Properties in better school districts command premium prices.
+- **Local Amenities**: Proximity to amenities like parks, restaurants, and public transport can significantly influence property prices.
+- **Urban vs. Suburban**: Typically, urban properties have different price determinants compared to suburban properties, with density playing a key role.

+#### Geographical Diversity

+By analyzing data across different streets, cities, and zip codes, we can better understand how geographical diversity influences property prices and tailor our predictive models to be more accurate at both a macro and micro level.

+#### Integrating Location with Other Variables

+Combining location-based variables with structural and functional attributes of properties provides a comprehensive dataset that reflects both the inherent qualities of a property and its contextual value based on location.
+This holistic approach enables more nuanced insights and predictions in our real estate models.

+By retaining these variables, our dataset ensures that all critical elements influencing a property’s market value are considered, enhancing the predictability and reliability of our pricing models.